If you’re planning a cruise to Bermuda and wondering where to go and what to see, here are the 21 best things to do in Bermuda on a cruise.

 Whether or not you believe in the legend of the Bermuda Triangle, the waters around Bermuda certainly are the resting place for a large number of doomed ships.
 More than 300 shipwrecks lie in the waters surrounding Bermuda, with 20 of them close to the shoreline.

 You can explore some of these shipwrecks while visiting Bermuda on a SCUBA dive or even just with a snorkel set!
 Most are only accessible by boat.
 However, the wreck of the Pollockshields is close enough to Elbow Beach in Paget Parish that it can be reached from the shore by a strong swimmer.
 Be warned that the waters can be rough.
 Ammunition that was loaded on the British ship when it hit a coral reef during a hurricane in 1915 litters the sea floor.

 If you’re looking for a safer way to explore a shipwreck off Bermuda, a snorkeling tour by boat with an experienced guide is the way to go!
 The Constellation and Montana shipwrecks are very popular snorkeling sites.
 The two wrecks are close to each other and are also home to abundant coral and fish species.

 The four-masted schooner Constellation was a 192-foot-long wooden-hulled cargo vessel.
 Bound for New York from Venezuela in 1943, the ship began to take on water close to Bermuda.
-The unlucky ship hit the same reef as the Montana as it approached Bermuda for repairs.
+The unlucky ship hit the same reef as the Montana (or possibly the Montana herself!) as it approached Bermuda for repairs.
 Its cargo, including building materials, ampules of morphine, and 700 cases of Scotch lay scattered on the sea floor.